Microsoft Teams, allowing conversational AI bots to interact with users through Teams channels, group chats, and direct messages.

 Updating a Teams Integration

-The meta field is merged with existing metadata rather than replaced.
+meta | object | Custom key-value metadata - merged with existing metadata rather than replaced |

 Listing Teams Integrations